Fresh Coconut Filling

 MUM5 — the powerful kitchen machine with an award-winning design — a real all-rounder, easy to use and in exceptional Bosch quality.

-The built-in oven with PerfectBake and PerfectRoast: you get perfect baking and roasting results – automatically.
+The steam oven with PerfectBake and PerfectRoast: Get perfect results, automatically and gently.